 Jane is passionate about advocacy in the lesbian, gay, bisexual and transgendered community, serving four years as a committee member of the Lesbian Gay Bisexual Transgender Advisory Committee, San Francisco Human Rights Commission, serving on the board of the Harvey Milk LGBT Democratic Club and Freedom From Tobacco, an LGBT anti-smoking group.

 Additionally, Jane values helping people have access to the legal system.
-She is a mentor at the Bayview/Hunters Point Community Legal Clinic, providing guidance in family law cases.
+She worked as a mentor at the Bayview/Hunters Point Community Legal Clinic, providing guidance in family law cases.
 She has done pro bono family law work through the Justice & Diversity Center of The Bar Association of San Francisco.
 Finally, she has volunteered for the Employment Law Center’s Workers’ Rights Clinic.

 Jane counsels clients in all types of family law matters.